-Last year, 689 million people in 21 countries globally were victims of cybercrime – a figure that is up 10% for the third year in a row – according to global cyber security giant, Symantec, which has Australia offices in Sydney and Melbourne.
+Last year, 689 million people in 21 countries globally were victims of cybercrime – a figure that is up 10% for the third year in a row – according to global cyber security giant, Symantec, which has a UK office in Reading.

 The firm’s internet security threat research report last year found a 55% increase in the number of cyber attacks being waged worldwide – a sharp increase.

 And it’s clear that cybercrime is not just increasing, but changing in its nature too.

 Want the latest insurance industry news first?
 Sign up for our completely free newsletter service now.

 In 2012, 18% of attacks were targeted at small to medium sized businesses (SMEs), but in the last year, research has shown that 43% of attacks are now aimed at smaller firms – “cyber security is no longer an issue just for Fortune 2000 companies,” Millaire commented.

 With a backdrop of risks that is developing month-to-month, both insureds and insurers can be left struggling to keep up.

 “Cybercriminals have reached a new level of sophistication – stealing identities, information and data in broad daylight,” a Symantec spokesperson explained in an email to Insurance Business.

 In response, insurers need to take a much more data-driven approach to analysing cyber risk, Millaire said.